 Let’s assume for a moment that you could spend as much time and have access to as much data as you’d like for any particular order.
 You’d still likely face at least these three problems:

 - You’re unable to thoroughly train your staff to prioritize the right data in the right context for each order and customer.

 - Being reactive, as opposed to proactive, about learning new methods and patterns of fraud across your industry and across online payments more broadly.

 - Relying on rules-based fraud detection instead of a pattern-recognition solution which can constantly update your defense methodologies.

 For example, you often experience fraud in waves and even intense periods of targeted onslaught while at other times there’s much less fraudulent activity.
 This is due to an inherent issue in deploying a rules-based method on a semi-regular basis.
 Fraudsters usually find a weakness in your review methods and then repeatedly exploit it until you catch on.
 After you’ve detected their activity and created a new set of rules they’ll test these until the next vulnerability allows for a series of successful fraudulent orders.
 This puts you in a cycle that encourages stricter rules which decline good orders and good customers.
 So your good customers are the unsuspecting victims of this vicious cycle.

 Let’s keep things in perspective.
 You’ve built a successful business and fraud hasn’t shut you down but it is taking a share of your margin every week, every month and every year.
-We encourage you to consider some of our suggested changes to improve your order review process specifically for fraud detection.
+We encourage you to consider some of our suggested changes to improve your order review process specifically for fraud detection in ecommerce.
 We also encourage you take a proactive approach to detect fraud and ensure you’re not tolerating incorrect declines as a method of avoiding fraud.
 Because the data shows this approach simply isn’t working for your customers.